-^{61 426} U.S. at 142.
+^{69 426} U.S. at 141.

-63 Certain commentators have made the specious argument that "sea life" should not be considered "objects" under the Antiquities Act despite the Supreme Court's clear and unequivocal holding in Cappaert and an 80-year tradition of establishing marine monuments See Yoo & Gaziano, Presidential Authority, at 14.
+70 Certain commentators have made the specious argument that "sea life" should not be considered "objects" under the Antiquities Act despite the Supreme Court's clear and unequivocal holding in Cappaert and an 80-year tradition of establishing marine monuments.
+See Yoo and Gaziano, Presidential Authority, at 14.
 These commentators point to Yates v.
 United States, 135 S. Ct.
-1074 (2015), which dealt with the interpretation of a provision relating to record destruction that was passed as part of the Sarbanes Oxley Act (18 U.S.C. § 1519) and absurdly claim that Cappaert's finding that "fish" are objects b) PRIMNM Protects "Object[s] of Historic or Scientific Interest"
+1074 (2015), which dealt with the interpretation of a provision relating to record destruction that was passed as part of the Sarbanes Oxley Act (18 U.S.C. § 1519) and absurdly claim that Cappaert's finding that "fish" are objects under the Antiquities Act did not "seem necessary to its holding" regarding water rights, ignoring that the entire case revolved around the federal government's ability to protect a fish's habitat under the Act.